Bad Credit

 Cons

-• Risk of getting into debt if not managed well
+• You risk getting into debt and damaging your credit score further if not managed well

 Are there any alternatives to credit cards for bad credit?

-Credit cards aren't the only products you can turn to if you have a bad credit history.
+Credit cards aren't the only products you can turn to if you have a bad credit history and need funds.

-If you need to borrow money to help cover a significant expense, you could also look into applying for loans for bad credit.
-Like credit cards for bad credit, you're more likely to be approved for bad credit loans with a poor credit report; however, they'll likely have high-interest rates and charge expensive fees.
+If you need to borrow money to help cover a big expense, you could also look into applying for loans for bad credit.
+You're more likely to be approved for bad credit loans if you have a low credit score; however, they'll likely have high interest rates and charge expensive fees.

 An overdraft facility may also be an option if you need to borrow a small amount of money.
 An overdraft is where you borrow money from your current account.
-This can be useful if you need low amounts, although the fees for using your overdraft can be expensive.
+This can be useful if you need small amounts, although the fees for using your overdraft can be expensive, so this should be a last resort.

 The information provided does not constitute financial advice, it’s always important to do your own research to ensure a financial product is right for your circumstances.
 If you’re unsure you should contact an independent financial advisor.